MariamAsall/MPI-Parallel-Processing-Website/README.md

 This section explains, for each supported task, how the backend executes both the sequential and parallel (MPI) versions, including how data is split, processed, and aggregated.

----

 ### **C.1 Sorting**

+**How it works:**
-- **Data Split:** The input array is divided into equal chunks, one for each MPI process.
+- The input array is divided among all MPI processes.
-- **Local Computation:** Each process sorts its assigned chunk independently using a sorting algorithm (e.g., MergeSort).
+- Each process sorts its assigned chunk locally (using algorithms like MergeSort or Enumeration Sort).
-- **Aggregation:** The sorted subarrays are sent to the master process, which merges them to produce the final sorted result.
+- The sorted subarrays are then sent to a master process (often rank 0), which merges them into a single sorted array.
+- The merging step compares elements from each subarray and builds the final sorted result[1].

+**Parallelization:**
+- Data is split evenly for load balancing.
+- Communication between processes is managed using MPI_Send and MPI_Recv for sending/receiving sorted chunks[1].

 ![image](https://github.com/user-attachments/assets/6deb02d9-e3a5-4100-85a8-2e868a8d271f)